A facilitator commenting on a group of 5 workshop participants role play an end of life conversation scenario within a care setting

 • Recognise the role of arts-based facilitators and the range of work that they undertake within the Arts & Community landscape

-• Adopt ethical and critically reflective approaches to facilitation practice
+• Adopt ethical, person-centred, and critically reflective approaches to facilitation practice in community settings

-• Develop and deliver appropriate arts-based activities that support the well-being of seniors at Active Ageing Centres or comparable community settings
+• Develop and deliver appropriate arts-based activities that support the well-being of seniors at Active Ageing Centres or comparable community settings, with adaptable approaches for other participant groups

 • Apply frameworks for activity design and adaptation